 The formal model of a single security automaton reflects the modular architecture introduced in Section 2.
-We will model a service automaton as the parallel composition of an interceptor process INT, a coordinator process COR, a local policy $\bullet{pol}$ and an enforcer $\bullet{enf}$ .
+We will model a service automaton as the parallel composition of an interceptor process INT, a coordinator process COR, a local policy \bullet{pol} and an enforcer \bullet{enf} .
 These components of a service automaton interact with each other via unidirectional communication channels, as depicted in Figure 2.
 The interceptor sends messages to the coordinator via channel icpt.
-The coordinator sends messages to the local policy on channels Ireq and rreq and receives responses of different kinds on the channels edec (enforcement decisions), ddec (delegation decisions), rdec (remote decisions), fwd (forwarded messages), and appv (approvals of remote decisions).
+The coordinator sends messages to the local policy on channels lreq and rreq and receives responses of different kinds on the channels edec (enforcement decisions), ddec (delegation decisions), rdec (remote decisions), fwd (forwarded messages), and appv (approvals of remote decisions).
 The coordinator also sends messages to the enforcer on channel enf and the enforcer unblocks the interceptor via channel sync.
-We also use unidirectional channels for the communication between different service automata.
-The channel $link{i,j}$ is used by the coordinator of the service automaton with identifier i to send messages to the coordinator of service automaton j.
+We also use unidirectional channels for the coordinator of the service automatan with identifier i to send messages to the coordinator of service automaton j.
 We assume that the set Id of all identifiers of service automata of a given distributed system is finite.